Camelbak Octane Dart: an Efficient Pack

 So I am not sure how the rest of you are when you started hiking but for me, armed with my experience watching survival shows on Outdoor Network and Discovery channel, was pretty sure every trip to the trail would be my last.

-Once those essentials were covered I would throw that backpack on and head to the trail for the 2 mile hike where I never actually lost site of my car and saw about 500 people.
-Obviously, I was over packing just a little bit.
+Once those essentials were covered I would throw that backpack on and head to the trail for the 2 mile hike.
+A hike where I never actually lost site of my car and saw about 500 people.
+Obviously, I was over-packing just a little bit.
 I think it takes awhile to find that sweet spot on what to bring but if you have to cut the hike short before the mayonnaise spoils, you might be bringing too much.

 Disclaimer: I do currently have an affiliate agreement with Camelbak and any purchase made through a link or ad on this website results in compensation for me.

-The dart is geared for runners, with a 50 oz bladder, two small zippered pockets in the pack itself and stretchy pocket on the strap for gels, or snacks, or anything else you need quick access to.
+The Camelbak Octane Dart is geared for runners and bikers.
+It has a 50oz bladder, two small zippered pockets in the pack itself and stretchy pocket on the strap for gels, or snacks, or anything else you need quick access to.
 It also comes in red, blue, or black.
 I picked the black one.

 While it is designed for runners the lightweight and small profile makes it pretty nice for hikers who don’t need to carry too much as well.
 After all, hiking is just running at a turtles pace!